Juliette Bonkoungou

-Juliette Bonkoungou is the ambassador from Burkina Faso to Canada and one of many female Burkinabé politicians.
-She has worked as a judge, and as president of the Economic and Social Council (Conseil économique et social).
-She is a member of the same party as her country's president Blaise Compaore, the Congress for Democracy and Progress.
-She is known informally in Burkina Faso as Julie of Koudougou, her native town.
+Juliette Bonkoungou (born 14 May 1954), known informally in Burkina Faso as Julie of Koudougou, her native town, is a Burkinabé judge, politician and diplomat.
+She is a member of the ruling Congress for Democracy and Progress (CDP) party, has worked as president of the Economic and Social Council (Conseil économique et social) and is the Ambassador of Burkina Faso to Canada.

 Early life and family

 Juliette Bonkoungou was born in Yameogo in Koudougou, Burkina Faso on 14 May 1954, the eldest of eight children.
-Her father, Mr. Joseph Yameogo, a prince of Burkina Nabe Yiri, served as a policeman in the town of Bobo Dioulasso for two years and then returned to his hometown, Koudougou, where he also worked as a police officer.
+Her father, Joseph Yameogo, a prince of Burkina Nabe Yiri, served as a policeman in the town of Bobo Dioulasso for two years and then returned to his hometown, Koudougou, where he also worked as a police officer.
 Her mother was Madeleine Yameogo.

-She met her husband Pascal Bonkoungou in 1981 in France while both were studying there.
+Bonkoungou met her husband Pascal Bonkoungou in 1981 in France while both were studying there.
 Her husband is a doctor specializing in diseases of the stomach and abdomen and the couple have a daughter and two sons.

 Education

-Juliette Bonkoungou is a jurist and economist.
+Bonkoungou is a jurist and economist.
 After obtaining a master's degree in civil law and a DEA (postgraduate diploma), she obtained with distinction a diploma from the Ecole Nationale de la Magistrature.
 This was followed by a further postgraduate diploma in industrial purchasing management from the Institute of Business and Administration in Bordeaux, France.
 She also successfully completed full professional training in legal practice at the civil court of Bordeaux.
 She speaks French, English, Arabic and Dioula.

-Career and professional experience
+Career

 Bonkoungou had a permanent academic appointment lecturing in the Law of Work and Social Security at the National School of Administration and Magistracy from September 1979 to June 1981, following which she taught Law of Work and Social Security in the faculty of Law and Political Sciences of the University of Ouagadougou from September 1985 to July 1987.
 She was a judge at the Ouagadougou Palace of Justice from November 1984 to December 1985 and then until December 1987 presided over the Ouagadougou Tribunal of Work.
 From December 1987 to July 1989, she was the director general of the National Television of Burkina Faso.